AbhiiMiishraa/100_javascript_questions/Null and Undefined.md

 The difference between `null` and `undefined` in JavaScript lies in their meaning and usage:

 #### 1. `undefined`:
-- **Meaning**: It represents a variable that has been declared but has not yet been assigned a value.
+- Meaning: It represents a variable that has been declared but has not yet been assigned a value.
   It’s the default value assigned to variables that are declared but not initialized.

-- **Type**: `undefined` is its own type in JavaScript (`typeof undefined` is `"undefined"`).
+- Type: `undefined` is its own type in JavaScript (`typeof undefined` is `"undefined"`).
-- **Use cases**: It’s often used to indicate that a value is missing, uninitialized, or unknown.
+- Use cases: It’s often used to indicate that a value is missing, uninitialized, or unknown.
 For example:
   ```javascript
   let a;
   console.log(a); // undefined (variable is declared but not initialized)